BayajidAlam/matt-mons-client/README.md

 ## Folder Structure

-The frontend codebase follows a modular and organized folder structure:
+The frontend codebase follows given modular and organized folder structure:

 - `/src`
-  - `/app`: main app router pages.
+  - `/app`: Pages of app router.
+  - `/assets`: Image, svg and other resources.
   - `/components`: Reusable React components.
-  - `/assets`: External resource of assets like images.
   - `/redux`: Redux store setup and actions.
      - `/api`: API requests and integration with the backend.
+  - `constants`: Constant vaiable of the project.
+  - `helpers`: Helper functions.
+  - `hooks`: Necessary hooks.
+  - `lib`: Libarary functions.
+  - `schemas`: Schemas of the project for validation.
+  - `services`: Service like auth service.
+  - `types`: Defined common types of the project.
+  - `utils`: Utility functions declared here.

 ## Usage